Trent-Farley/Websites/HW4/README.md

 ## Feature 1 is complete, after the user types a value between 0 and 255 the div on the right will change color to the provided hashcode.
+## Feature 2 DONE.
+That was one a bit hard for interpolating values, but not to shabby.
+Looks good, now I just need to record a video